clarkevansteenderen/CBC_Tutorials/Tutorial_2/Tut2_phylogenies.md

   - Only one outgroup sequence name can be indicated
   - “revmatpr” refers to the 6 substitution rates, if applicable.
     (A\<-\>C, A\<-\>G, A\<-\>T, C\<-\>G, C\<-\>T, and G\<-\>T)
-  - statefreqpr = dirichlet(x, y, z, a), where you include the probability frequencies of each base (A, C, G, and T)
+  - statefreqpr = dirichlet(x, y, z, a), where you include the character state frequencies of each base (A, C, G, and T)
   - shapepr = fixed(gamma value)
   - If there is a kappa value, then include tratiopr = fixed(kappa value)